-The words ‘spa’ and ‘kids’ are rarely seen in the same sentence.
-And for good reason, spas are places where you go to relax – and to escape the kids!
+There’s a reason why the words ‘spa’ and ‘kids’ are rarely seen in the same sentence; spas are places where you go to relax – and to escape the kids!

-Yasuragi, meaning ‘inner peace and harmony’ is a hotel and spa that aims to provide guests with a complete holistic experience.
+Yasuragi, meaning ‘inner peace and harmony’ is a Stockholm spa and hotel that aims to provide guests with a complete holistic experience.
 However, you don’t have to stay overnight at Yasuragi to enjoy the serene services.
 There are a number of day packages on offer too.

 For 10 months of the year, Yasuragi is open to visitors aged 16 years and over.
 However, during the summer months Yasuragi opens its doors to children of all ages.
 This period is known as Yasuragi Kids.